wolfi-dev/wolfictl/docs/advisory_guide_flow.md

         - provide a relevant excerpt of the error message
 - A step I inserted or modified isn't having the effect I expected on the scanner results
     - Criteria: ?

+# notes from review session:

+- add literal "I DON'T KNOW!!!!!" options
+- maybe try a different approach w/ "is this package unsupported?"
+    - first, is there an explicit support policy that shows that this package is unsupported?
+    -